 Idaho has been rated the #1 Bear Hunting state.
-Bearpaw Outfitters offer spring and fall bear hunts for black and color phase bear in one of Idaho's top bear hunting areas using the three primary bear hunting methods: hounds, bait, and spot & stalk.
+Bearpaw Outfitters offer spring bear hunts for black and color phase bear in one of Idaho's top bear hunting areas using three primary bear hunting methods: hounds, bait, and stalking.
 This is an extremely fun and exciting hunt in a two-bear area with reduced price bear tags and no draw is needed.
+Wolves can also be taken if seen.

 Bearpaw Outfitters have guided bear hunters over 40 years, they are one of the most experienced and successful bear hunting outfitters with hundreds of successful bear hunts to their credit and an A+ Rating at the Better Business Bureau.